2.17. Variant¶

 return t as f_value // panic, invalid variant index

-Safe navigation is available via ?as
+Safe navigation is available via the ?as operation:

 return t ?as f_value ??
 1.0 // will return 1.0 if t is not f_value